tinkertanker/gethacking-theme/README.md

 2. Follow the steps in https://shopify.github.io/slate/docs/connect-to-your-store to update the .env file.
 The slate_theme_id has to be retrieved from the current live theme.

-3. Pull the files from this repo into the src folder.
+3. Pull the files from this repo into the folder.
+It should replace the relevant starter files while leaving the rest untouched.

 4. Edit the theme as you like on your text editor.